 - BEST STORAGE: Porch Shield Waterproof Universal Generator Cover

-- BEST CLOSED-FRAME PICK: Champion Weather-Resistant Storage Cover
+- BEST FOR SMALL GENERATORS: Champion Weather-Resistant Storage Cover

 - BEST FOR LARGE GENERATORS: N-A Generator Cover Waterproof, Weather Resistant